HASSAN1A/Awwards/README.md

 ## Running the process
 * . virtual/bin/activate
 * To open local server run python3 manage.py runserver
-* To run the test,run python manage.py test instagram
+* To run the test,run python manage.py test Awwards

 ## User Story
 * A user can view photos that interest me.